On 24 October 1996, the High Court of Tokyo upheld an earlier decision regarding Mas Oyama’s last will.

 A student of Masatoshi Nakayama, Asano attended Takushoku University, becoming a prominent member of the university’s famed Karate club.
 In 1957 he won the inaugural All Japan Universities Championship.
 This was followed by another win in 1958.

-After graduating from university Asano enrolled on the Japan Karate Association’s Instructor program.
-After graduating from the program, becoming a full-time instructor for the JKA in 1963.
+After graduating from university Asano enrolled in the JKA’s Instructor program.
+After graduating from the program, he became a full-time instructor for the JKA in 1963.

 As part of the JKA’s expansion, Asano was sent to teach in Germany.
 He was then invited to the United Kingdom, first going to Liverpool, before finally taking up permanent residence in Nottingham around 1968.